zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/autocomplete/overview.md

                  {
                          source.Read(read =>
                         {
-                                 read.Action("GetProducts", "Home") //Set the Action and Controller name .ServerFiltering(true); //If true the DataSource will not filter the data on the client.
+                                 read.Action("GetProducts", "Home"); //Set the Action and Controller name })
-                        });
+                        .ServerFiltering(true); //If true the DataSource will not filter the data on the client.
                  })
              %>
      - Razor